-A study of communications functions in organizations, including effective and efficient use of written, oral and electronic communications.
-Communication skills will be developed through individual and group in-class activities and computer assignments.
+A study of communications management in organizations, including effective use of written, oral and electronic communications, and the principles of self-management: selfawareness, emotional intelligence, cultural intelligence, time and stress management, personal effectiveness, and resilience.
+Skills will be developed through individual and group in-class activities and online assignments.